 To blindly submit to market forces creates an atmosphere for economic tyranny to arise, every bit as dangerous as political tyranny.
 This singular belief in markets, to the exclusion of all other considerations, is folly.
 Both the economic and the political institutions that arise in a society are there for the betterment of the individual, not the converse.
-The German American political theorist Hannah Arendt understood this when she observed that
+The German American political theorist Hannah Arendt understood this when she observed in Chapter 6 of On Revolution that

 “Free enterprise… is a minor blessing compared with the truly political freedoms, such as freedom of speech and thought, of assembly and association, even under the best of conditions.
-Economic growth may one day turn out to be a curse rather than a good, and under no conditions can it either lead into freedom or constitute a proof for its existence” (On Revolution, Chp.
-6).
+Economic growth may one day turn out to be a curse rather than a good, and under no conditions can it either lead into freedom or constitute a proof for its existence.”

 Any doubt about these sentiments, written in 1963, can be placed aside when one considers China, a country that has fully embraced capitalism and has taken a commanding lead in global economic growth because of it.
 Yet, the Chinese enjoy very little in the way of political freedoms.
 Capitalism does not need political freedom to thrive; in fact, centralized capitalism can create tyrannies of its own.